 - CareCredit: Apply online (www.carecredit.com) or in our office.

 As a courtesy to you, we will bill your insurance company and track claims.
 Please keep us informed of any changes to your insurance plan.
 You are responsible for the fees charged by our office, no matter what your insurance coverage may be.
 Most insurance companies should respond to the claim within four to six weeks, but it may take longer to get a claim resolved.
 We will do all that we can to get your claim paid expeditiously.
 After all claims have been paid by the insurance company, any remaining cost is your responsibility.

 It’s not unusual for the insurance company to indicate they have paid us via a note sent to you.
-Often though, the check is not really printed and mailed for up to 2 weeks after the notice is printed and sent.
-Depending on the date insurance companies batch their checks, which is typically twice per month, they might send the check or print it up to two weeks after the date of the note.
-Once in awhile, it will take 30 days after the note from the insurance company before we actually receive the check.
+Often though, the check is not printed and mailed for up to 2 weeks after the notice is printed and sent.
+It may even take up to 30 days after the note from the insurance company before we actually receive the check.

 Dental insurance really is not insurance (as defined traditionally to cover the cost of a loss) at all.
 It actually is a benefit, usually provided by an employer, that helps employees pay for routine dental treatment.
 The employer buys the plan based on the amount of the benefit and how much the premium costs per month.
 Most benefit plans are designed to cover a portion of the total cost of treatment, not all of it.